 We all know the most popular and frequently used

-sudo apt-get update command, this command ends with reading the package list Done.
-It would update the repository only, it will not give any other extra info about packages.
+sudo apt-get update command.
+This command ends with reading the package list Done.
+It would update the repository only, and it will not give any other extra info about packages.

 But, when we run the